WillOram/cyber-incident-management/README.md

 2. How have you responded?

+3. What is unknown at this point?

-3. Have you considered the legal and regulatory implications?
+4. Have you considered the legal and regulatory implications?

-4. Have senior leadership been briefed?
+5. Have senior leadership been briefed?

-5. Who have you notified?
+6. Who has been notified?

-6. What are you concerned about? (risks / issues)
+7. What are you concerned about? (risks / issues)

-7. What are your priorities?
+8. What are your priorities?

-8. What is your plan?
+9. What is your plan?

-9. Who is in charge?
+10. Who is in charge?

+11. Have you thought about how the incident could esclate?

-10. What is your plan if the incident escalates? (and how will you identify this?)
+11. What is your plan if the incident escalates? (and how will you identify this?)

+13. Do you have a reactive press statement prepared?

+12. Are you in a crisis?

+## Focusing on key investigative questions

+1. When was the window of compromise?

+2. How did the attacker initially gain access to the environment?

+3. What systems did the attacker access and/or compromise?

+4. How did the attacker access and/or compromise these systems?

+5. What accounts did the attacker compromise?

+6. What activity was carried out by the attacker within the environment?

+7. What data did the attacker access and how did the attacker do this?

+8. What evidence is there of data ex-filtration?

+9. Does the attacker still have access to the environment?

+10. Has the attack concluded?

 ## Building a watch out criteria